What is an orthodontist?

 It’s important for your child’s teeth and jaw to line up properly.
 When they don’t, it can cause problems including gum damage, abnormal tooth wear and speech problems.
 People whose teeth and jaw don’t line up can also have trouble getting their teeth clean, which can be a risk for tooth decay.

 Orthodontists use a range of treatments, including braces, plates and head gear.

 Your dentist can help you decide about seeing an orthodontist, help you find someone who’s right for your child, and give you a referral.

 It’s important for your child to keep having regular check-ups with a dentist, even during orthodontic treatment.

 Before seeing the orthodontist, it’s a good idea to find out some information about the following:

-- Why you’re going to the orthodontist: if you’ve been referred to an orthodontist by your dentist, talk with your dentist about why your child needs to see an orthodontist.
+- Why you’re going: if you’ve been referred to an orthodontist by your dentist, ask your dentist why your child needs to see an orthodontist.